IronBranded/THREAT-RISK-MAP-M365-ENTRA-ID/README.md

 ## Usage

 Download `m365-dfir-threat-map.html` and open it in any browser.
-No install, no dependencies, no server required.
+No install, no dependencies, no server required

+OR

+Run it directly here https://ironbranded.github.io/THREAT-RISK-MAP-M365-ENTRA-ID/

 ---